sinclairzx81/typescript-bundle/readme.md

 ## command line options

-typescript-bundle's cli is similar to the typescipt ```tsc``` cli with the exception that the user must specify 1 input file and 1 output file up front.
+typescript-bundle's cli is similar to the typescript ```tsc``` cli with the exception that the user must specify 1 input file and 1 output file up front.
 The input file should be the top most module in a given project, and should ```import``` all other modules to be part of a compilation.

 > typescript-bundle expects the ```input.ts``` typescript file to ```import``` other files to be included in the compilation, and ```export``` the members that are to be visable to the page.